Bowfin: Physiology

-Bowfin are physostomes, meaning they have a small "pneumatic duct" that connects their swim bladders to their digestive tract.
-This allows them, like lungfish, to "breathe" in two ways: they can extract oxygen from the water when breathing through their gills, but can also break the water's surface to breathe or gulp air through the pneumatic duct.
+Bowfin are physostomes, meaning they have a small "pneumatic duct" that connects their swim bladders to their digestive tracts.
+This allows them, like lungfish, to "breathe" in two ways; they can extract oxygen from the water when breathing through their gills, but can also break the water's surface to breathe or gulp air through the pneumatic duct.
 When performing low-level physical activity, bowfin obtain more than half of their oxygen from breathing air.
 The fish have two distinct air-breathing mechanisms used to ventilate the gas bladder.
-Air breathing type I is consistent with the action of exhale / inhale exchange, stimulated by either air or water hypoxia, to regulate gas exchange; type II air breaths are inhalation alone, which is believed to regulate gas bladder volume, to control buoyancy.
-Bimodal respiration helps bowfin survive and maintain their metabolic rate in hypoxic (low-oxygen) conditions.
-Bowfin air breathe more frequently when they are in darkness, and correspondingly more active.
+Air-breathing type I is consistent with the action of exhale/inhale exchange, stimulated by either air or water hypoxia, to regulate gas exchange; type II air breaths are inhalation alone, which is believed to regulate gas bladder volume to control buoyancy.
+Bimodal respiration helps bowfin survive and maintain their metabolic rate in hypoxic conditions.
+Bowfin breathe air more frequently when they are in darkness, and correspondingly more active.

 Bowfin blood can adapt to warm, acidic waters.
-The fish becomes inactive in waters below 10 C; at this temperature they breathe almost no air; however, with increasing temperature their air breathing increases.
-Their preferred temperature range is between 12–26 C, with 18 C the temperature of maximum activity.
+The fish becomes inactive in waters below 10 C; at this temperature, they breathe almost no air, but with increasing temperature, their air breathing increases.
+Their preferred temperature range is between 12 and 26 C, with 18 C the temperature of maximum activity.
 Air breathing is at a maximum in the range 18.4–29.6 C. Bowfin do not use central chemoreceptor regulation for respiration control.
-Experiments manipulating the oxygen content, carbon dioxide content, and pH of bowfin extradural fluid did not affect breathing rate, heart rate, or blood pressure pointing to a lack of central chemoreceptor regulation.
+Experiments manipulating the oxygen content, carbon dioxide content, and pH of bowfin extradural fluid did not affect breathing rate, heart rate, or blood pressure, pointing to a lack of central chemoreceptor regulation.
 Instead, bowfin respiratory patterns respond to water oxygen content and water temperature, as water temperatures play a role in oxygen content.
-In the lab, bowfin showed an increase in the breathing rate when the temperatures were raised above 10 °C. Bowfin also showed an increase in breathing rate when exposed to lower oxygen levels in the water.
+In the laboratory, bowfin showed an increase in breathing rate when the temperatures were raised above 10 °C. Bowfin also showed an increase in breathing rate when exposed to lower oxygen levels in the water.

-Herpetologist W. T. Neill reported in 1950 that he unearthed a bowfin aestivating (in a dormant state) in a chamber 4 in below the ground surface, 8 in in diameter, .25 mi from a river.
-It was further noted that flood levels had previously reached the area, and receded.
-It is not unusual for riverine species like bowfin to move into backwaters with flood currents, and become trapped when water levels recede.
-While aestivation is anecdotally documented by multiple researchers, laboratory experiments have suggested instead that bowfin are physiologically incapable of surviving more than three to five days of air exposure.
-However, no field manipulation has been performed.
-Regardless of the lack of evidence confirming the bowfin's ability to aestivate, it has been noted that bowfin can survive prolonged conditions of exposure to air because they have the ability to breathe air.
-Their gill filaments and lamellae are rigid in structure which helps prevent the lamellae from collapsing and aids gas exchange even during air exposure.
+Herpetologist W. T. Neill reported in 1950 that he unearthed a bowfin aestivating (in a dormant state) in a chamber 4 in below the ground surface, 8 in in diameter, 0.25 mi from a river.
+Flood levels, of note, had previously reached the area and receded.
+Not unusually, riverine species like bowfin move into backwaters with flood currents and become trapped when water levels recede.
+While aestivation is anecdotally documented by multiple researchers, laboratory experiments have suggested, instead, that bowfin are physiologically incapable of surviving more than 3 to 5 days of air exposure, but no field manipulation has been performed.
+Regardless of the lack of evidence confirming the bowfin's ability to aestivate, bowfin can survive prolonged conditions of exposure to air because they have the ability to breathe air.
+Their gill filaments and lamellae are rigid in structure, which helps prevent the lamellae from collapsing and aids gas exchange even during air exposure.